rwblickhan/astro-rwblickhan.org/src/content/newsletters/time-to-read-the-eastern-classics.md

 season: 7
 ---

 As promised last time: more classics!
-To keep this one manageable, I’ve kept it to just East Asian classics, which makes up the bulk of the Eastern classics I’ve read.
+To keep this one manageable, I’ve kept it to just East Asian classics, which makes up the bulk of the non-western classics I’ve read.
 Next week I will be back to shorter essays!

 ## Analects